 Copying from another student or willingly allowing another student to copy work.
-Using or possessing a "crib sheet,", app, or looking in a book during a closed-book test.
-Also included in this violation would be plagiarizing an assignment or project.
+Using or possessing a "crib sheet," app, or looking in a book during a closed-book test.
+Also included in this violation would be plagiarizing an assignment or project and the use of AI to complete an assignment.